about blue sky project

 Our goal is to inspire ideas and action for real and lasting change.

 David B. Marshall a multi Emmy award winning Producer, Director, Cinematographer and Editor.
 His work has taken him around the world many times in his 30-year-career.
 He holds a B.S. in photography/film and an M.F.A. in computer graphics / animation.
 Dave’s documentary films reflect his interest in human rights, social justice and the power of contextualized history.
 His work has been broadcast throughout North America, Europe, Asia and South America.
 His films have been presented at over fifty film festivals around the world premiering at: South By Southwest, Big Muddy, Moondance, Rhode Island International Film Festival, and Frameline to name a few.
-Dave is the recipient of fourteen Emmy nominations and six Emmy awards.
+Dave is the recipient of eighteen Emmy nominations and seven Emmy awards.
 His films include Hitching a Ride a journey on the Great Lakes, recipient of a 2003 Emmy; Autumn’s Harvest, a look at AIDS and America’s migrant farm population, aired on PBS and took honors at film festivals around the world; Swimming With Lesbians, in distribution by Frameline; Songs of Freedom, broadcast on PBS and now in national distribution, honored with Emmy Awards for Best Director and Best Children’s Programming;Beginning with the End, premiered at SXSW and honored with Emmy Awards for Best Director and Best Editor in distribution by Filmaker; Criminal Injustice, honored with an Emmy for Research in distributed by Filmakers Library; Opioids From Inside in collaboration with WGBH distribution by PBSWorld, honored with Emmy Awards for Best Director and Her Voice Carries broadcasting on PBS in 2019 and distributed nationally by APT.

 Hélène has worked as the host and producer of WXXI-TV’s Need to Know and she is the founder of the media group HBH Enterprises, LLC.
 Her work has focused on news, documentary and human interest stories.
 Through her work on Need to Know, Biandudi Hofer tackles issues beyond 30-second soundbites by producing and hosting long-form interviews and video segments on tough topics and stories of depth including the issue of poverty in Monroe County, human trafficking, challenges in and for Rochester area schools, understanding and tackling issues of race and racism, and more.
 Biandudi Hofer has won an Associated Press Award for the news series Schools for South Sudan.
 In addition, she recently won a New York State Broadcaster’s Association Award for her Need to Know special: Rochester’s Poverty Crisis.
 Biandudi Hofer previously worked on the CBS Primetime show 48 Hours Mystery in New York City where she contributed to several documentary specials for the network.